Khirdalan: History

-Khyrdalan is believed to have been founded as a village settlement in the early 14th century.
+Khirdalan is believed to have been founded as a village settlement in the early 14th century.
 The first inhabitants lived in an area called Kultepe, located about six kilometers west of the present-day city.
 However, due to frequent eruptions of the Kecheldag mud volcano, the population was forced to relocate.
-By the late 17th century, they resettled at the foot of Ziyiltepe, restoring and rebuilding Khyrdalan.
+By the late 17th century, they resettled beneath Ziyiltepe, restoring and rebuilding Khirdalan.

-During the 1930s–1940s, Khyrdalan was administratively subordinate to Binagadi District.
-In the first half of the 1950s, Mashtaga was placed under Binagadi’s jurisdiction, and during the 1950s–1960s, Khyrdalan once again came under Binagadi’s authority.
+During the 1930s–1940s, Khirdalan was administratively subordinate to Binagadi District.
+In the first half of the 1950s, Mashtaga was placed under Binagadi’s jurisdiction, and during the 1950s–1960s, Khirdalan once again came under Binagadi’s authority.
 Around the same time, approximately 10-15 thousand people resided in the settlement.
-On January 4, 1963, the Presidium of the Supreme Soviet of the Azerbaijan SSR designated Khyrdalan as the administrative center of the Absheron district.
+On January 4, 1963, the Presidium of the Supreme Soviet of the Azerbaijan SSR designated Khirdalan as the administrative center of the Absheron district.

-Khyrdalan was classified as an urban-type settlement in 1936.
-On October 2, 2006, by Resolution No. 148-IIIQ of the Milli Majlis, 462 hectares (208 ha from Sulutepe and 254 ha from 28 May settlement) were transferred from Baku's Binagadi District to Khyrdalan, now part of Absheron District.
-That same day, Resolution No. 149-IIIQ officially granted Khyrdalan city status.
-According to the 1999 census, Khyrdalan had a population of 28,576 people.
-However, rapid urbanization, which began in the late 1990s and accelerated in the early 2000s, has made Khyrdalan the fastest-growing city in Azerbaijan.
-The master plan for Khyrdalan, which sets the framework for the city's development until 2030, was officially approved on April 8, 2013.
+Khirdalan was classified as an urban-type settlement in 1936.
+On October 2, 2006, by Resolution No. 148-IIIQ of the Milli Majlis, 462 hectares (208 ha from Sulutepe and 254 ha from 28 May settlement) were transferred from Baku's Binagadi District to Khirdalan, now part of Absheron District.
+That same day, Resolution No. 149-IIIQ officially granted Khirdalan city status.
+According to the 1999 census, Khirdalan had a population of 28,576 people.
+However, rapid urbanization, which began in the late 1990s and accelerated in the early 2000s, has made Khirdalan the fastest-growing city in Azerbaijan.
+The master plan for Khirdalan, which sets the framework for the city's development until 2030, was officially approved on April 8, 2013.
 It covers urban expansion, infrastructure improvements, and zoning regulations to manage the city's growth effectively.

-A multi-level overpass will be built to connect the M-4 Baku-Shamakhi-Yevlakh highway to the center of Khyrdalan city.
+A multi-level overpass will be built to connect the M-4 Baku-Shamakhi-Yevlakh highway to the center of Khirdalan city.
 It is part of the "State Program for Improvement of Baku and Adjacent Regions' Transport Infrastructure for 2025-2030," approved by the President of the Republic of Azerbaijan Ilham Aliyev.
-The program implies improving transport connections of Khyrdalan.
+The program implies improving transport connections of Khirdalan.
 Ministry of Digital Development and Transportation, Ministry of Internal Affairs, Ministry of National Security, and Ministry of Defence pledged to ensure that the road junction will be completed by 2025-2030.
-The road network will also be upgraded to connect Khyrdalan with the M-1 Baku-Guba highway and the M-4 Baku-Shamakhi-Yevlakh highway for improved access to the border of the Russian Federation.
+The road network will also be upgraded to connect Khirdalan with the M-1 Baku-Guba highway and the M-4 Baku-Shamakhi-Yevlakh highway for improved access to the border of the Russian Federation.
 These pieces will be completed in 2026.
-The project also includes building an overpass linking the M-4 Baku-Shamakhi-Yevlakh road with the M-1 Baku-Guba-Russian Federation state border road and passing through Hasan Aliyev Street in Khyrdalan.
+The project also includes building an overpass linking the M-4 Baku-Shamakhi-Yevlakh road with the M-1 Baku-Guba-Russian Federation state border road and passing through Hasan Aliyev Street in Khirdalan.
 The overpass will be done by 2030.